fermyon/workshops/wasm-and-containers/workshop/02-key-value-store.md

 You should now see the counter increment on each request.

 > **Note**
-> When using the "default" store locally, Spin stores the value i a sqlite file in the `.spin` directory in the root of the app directory.
+> When using the "default" store locally, Spin stores the value in a sqlite file in the `.spin` directory in the root of the app directory.
 If you need to reset the KV store, simply delete the `sqlite_key_value.db` file in that folder.

 That's it, we now have a Spin application with the ability to persist state in a Key Value store.